Mariam-uz-Zamani: As Empress of Hindustan

-She had her garden in Agra which was gifted to her by Akbar and had several palaces constructed for her by Akbar in Fatehpur Sikri, Mandu, Lahore, and Allahabad.
+Akbar had commissioned several palaces for her in Fatehpur Sikri, Mandu, Lahore, and Agra.
 In Agra, her palace of residence is believed to be Jahangiri Mahal, constructed by Akbar for his Hindu wives.
-When Akbar moved his court to Fatehpur Sikri in 1571, she resided in one of the most magnificent and beautiful palaces of Fatehpur Sikri which was built in the zenana complex.
+When Akbar moved his court to Fatehpur Sikri in 1571, she resided in one of the most magnificent and beautiful palaces of Fatehpur Sikri which was built in the Zenana complex.
 This palace was built as per Rajasthani architecture.
 This palace commonly known as Jodha Bai Mahal was also internally connected to the Khawabgah of Akbar.
 Her palace was decorated with paintings of Lord Krishna and in its time is reported to be studded with gems and frescoes.
 This palace also includes a temple used by the empress for her prayers and a Tulsi math.
 Jodha Bai's Mahal was a masterpiece with its commotion of Indian and Persian architecture.
 This was the biggest residential palace in the city, and to this day it stands, though in ruins, as a monument of Akbar's love for the Amber princess.

 Her palace in Mandu called Nilkanth temple (Mandu) or as recorded by Jahangir in his biography, Imarat-i-Dilkhusha (the heart-pleasing abode), was the favourite retreat place of Jahangir where he would celebrate his birthdays with his mother as recorded by Thomas Roe, a Christian missionary in Jahangir's court.
 This palace was commissioned by Akbar for her in the year 1574 and has a Lord Shiva temple inside with a Shiv Ling and is built as per Mughal architecture on a hilltop.
-She was also the patron of several towns during her reign and held many jagirs like Bayana, pargana of Jansath, etc.
+She was also the patron of several towns during her reign and held many jagirs.

 She would often travel to her hometown, Amber, which was just 200 km away from her home.
-The Empress also had the privilege to accompany Akbar often during his campaigns.
-During his Gujarat campaign when her brother Bhopat had fallen in the battle of Sarnal, Akbar sent Mariam-uz-Zamani, who was travelling with him during this campaign, to her native town Amer to pay condolences to her parents.
-She is recorded to be a virtuous woman with high ideals and fidelity.
-She had been faithful and highly devoted to her husband throughout her life having sided with Akbar than her son Salim, during the latter's rebellion against his father.
+During the Gujarat campaign when her brother Bhupat died during the battle of Sarnal, Akbar sent Mariam-uz-Zamani, who was travelling with him, to her native town Amer, to pay condolences and to partake in the mourning ceremony of her brother.